MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/advanced-features.md

 ## Microsoft Defender Experts - Endpoint Attack Notifications

 Out of the two Microsoft Defender Expert components, Endpoint Attack Notification is in general availability.
 Experts on Demand capability is still in preview.
 You can only use Experts on Demand if you've applied for preview and your application has been approved.
-You can receive targeted attack notifications from Microsoft Defender Experts through your Defender for Endpoint portal's alerts dashboard and via email if you configure it.
+You can receive Endpoint Attack Notifications from Microsoft Defender Experts through your Defender for Endpoint portal's alerts dashboard and via email if you configure it.

 > [!NOTE]
 > The Microsoft Defender Experts capability in Defender for Endpoint is available with an E5 license for [Enterprise Mobility + Security](https://www.microsoft.com/cloud-platform/enterprise-mobility-security).